 Church-planting teams often comprise individuals from various sending churches.
 All-Nations will facilitate discussion about compatibility between potential team members and their sending churches, and help clarify the roles and expectations of each.

 The church-planting team looks to their sending church(es) for guidance in things related to church planting.
 Usually it is best if one sending church is chosen, by agreement with the other churches, to provide such guidance.
 Other sending churches may provide input as agreed upon.

 ABT encourages churches and teams to approach church planting from the beginning in a way that leads toward the goal of a maturing indigenous church.
 By “indigenous” we mean a truly local and native church that does not depend on foreign methods, resources, or leadership, in order to continue and grow.
 We offer resources to help show what this might look like, but we do not attempt to exercise authority over the church-planting process.

-During training, ABT reimburses the member-in-training for one third of training expenses.
+During training, All-Nations reimburses the member-in-training for one third of training expenses.
 We encourage the sending church to contribute an additional one third to these costs.

 Before field placement, a monthly support amount is determined by the sending church in conjunction with the worker.
 Annual budget amounts for a family typically range from $30,000 to $40,000 depending which part of the world they live in.